mgijax/mgiemboss/readme.md

 *taxonomy file - used by updateTrembl.sh  to only index sequences of organisms included in the taxonomy file this file was used to filter Trembl dataset -

+## Installing
+The product mgiemboss should be installed on the emboss server(mgiprodemboss) under /data/databases/

 ## Documentation:
 http://mgiwiki/mediawiki/index.php/sw:Emboss